skekatpuray/IndexToSolr/README.md

 # IngestSolr
-Spark code to index dataset into Solr
+Spark code to index dataset into HDP Search (Solr/Kerberized)

 ##### Script to execute